Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

    :align: center
    :target: ../../_images/Kits/kit_blinkenlights_build_step6_1200.jpg

-After that we will wire the 80cm cable.
+After that wire the 80cm cable.
 It will be connected to the last but one power supply point.
 Take two 3-wire clamps and connect the two blue wires of the pixels with the black wire and the two red wires with the red wire.
 Install it as depicted below.